prototypsthlm/Switchboard/README.md

 		    }
 		]

+	the syntax of value_sources is dot separated key names hierarchically descending. "results.object.id" would for example mean that the value for the key "id" in the the following structure would be selected:

+		{
+			"results": {
+				object: {
+					"id": "an id" //"an id" is selected
+					"a_key": "another value"
+				}
+			}
+		}

-	look at the source for a connector or use the switchboard operator for an overview of possible in_param_names and value_sources_.
+	one can look at the source for a connector, the API-method documentation or use the switchboard operator for a better overview of possible in_param_names and value_sources.

-4. insert query and run routine:
+4. insert query and routine:

-		sb.execute("entryquery", function(r,c){
-			//r => raw call blocks
+		var jobId = sb.addJob(yourRoutine, ["entry query"]);
+		sb.runJob(jobId, function(usedRoutine, clean, raw) {
+			//usedRoutine => the inputted routine (for reference)
-			//c => a formatted response
+			//clean => a formatted response
+			//raw => raw call blocks
 		});

+	alternatively

+		sb.addAndRunJob(yourRoutine, ["entry query"], yourCallback(usedRoutine, clean, raw));

 JSONP
 ------